Geogith/Crowdfunding-Marketing-Campaigns/README.md

 # Crowdfunding Successful Campaigns
 Kickstarter Crowdfunding Service

 Over $2 billion had been raised using the successful crowdsourcing service, Kickstarter, but not every campaign found success.
 To date, 300,000 campaigns have been launched on Kickstarter, with only a third having made it through the funding process with a positive outcome.
 Getting funded on Kickstarter required meeting or exceeding a project's initial goals, therefore many organizations spent months reviewing past projects in an attempt to discovering some tips for success.
-Using 4,000 past campaigns, I organized and analyzed the database in Microsoft Excel to see if I could uncover any insightful hidden trends.
+Using 4,000 past campaigns, I organized and analyzed the data set in Microsoft Excel.
+Three measures of central tendency (mean, median, and mode) and summary statistics metrics for describing the variability of the data set along with Pivot Charts were used to see if I could uncover any insightful hidden trends.
 As a result of my detailed analysis the following insights were uncovered:

 First, three conclusions could be drawn about Kickstarter campaigns?